Bust-Henry/Vanilla-Plus/README.md

 If you know how to use shaders you can add shaders like with any other shader mod (Optifine, standalone Iris, etc.)
 If you dont know how to add them, just look up how to add shader with Iris.
 This mod works exactly like standalone Iris.

+### BetterF3-8.0.2-Fabric-1.20.2

+Improves the F3 view to be more readable.

+### doubledoors-1.20.2-5.1

+Makes double doors open together.

+### graves-3.1.1+1.20.2

+Adds graves that hold your items when you die.

+### RoughlyEnoughItems-13.0.675

+Adds huge crafting recipe lookup menu.
+You can look up every item in the game.
+Also the new items added by the other mods.

 ### perfomance mods

 the mods listed here are only for perfomance, some of these are client only, but some are here to improve server performance.